OP to ATAR in Queensland | Why ATAR is Better than OP Scores!

 There will no doubt be teething problems and there are some nuances for schools, students and parents, but all in all it is a very exciting time and a response by the Queensland Curriculum and Assessment Authority (QCAA) that responds to the needs of our 21st century learners.

-Is it just about changing assessment?
+OP to ATAR – is it just about changing assessment?

 The most important thing to realise is that while much of the focus is on changed assessment methods the most important and fundamental element of the new system is in fact the changing syllabus and nature of learning in schools.
 Each of the Senior syllabi have been re-written to focus on what are termed 21st century skills.
 These are a researched set of skills and abilities that have been identified essential for our young people if they are to operate, succeed and lead tomorrow’s society.